Anomalous current fluctuations from Euler hydrodynamics: Acknowledgements

-{\it Acknowledgements.}--- We thank Bruno Bertini, Benjamin Doyon, Sarang Gopalakrishnan, Katja Klobas, and Tomaž Prosen for useful discussions.
+We thank Bruno Bertini, Benjamin Doyon, Sarang Gopalakrishnan, Enej Ilievski, Katja Klobas, Marcin Mierzejewski, Peter Prelovšek, Tomaž Prosen, and Herbert Spohn for useful discussions.
 We are also grateful to Alvise Bastianello for his comments on the manuscript. \v{Z}K is supported by the Simons Foundation as a Junior Fellow of the Simons Society of Fellows (1141511).
 This paper is dedicated to the memory of Marko Medenjak (1990-2022).